aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 - **keep description small**: Keep the description under 1500 characters.
 Anything longer than that will be truncated by Claude.
 - **keep `SKILL.md` files below 500 lines of code**: keep your `SKILL.md` files small and focused.
+- **audit community skills with claude**: Do not read every skill in a repo by hand.
+Give Claude the repository link and ask what is worth taking for your setup.
+Once it knows your work and the skills you already have, it will tell you that you do not need most of it and point at the one or two pieces that fit.
+Remember that a skill can be excellent and still be useless to you.
+Someone else's setup, knowledge, and problems are not yours.
+That is not a bad skill, it is just not your skill.
 ### Add skills to claude code

 The easiest way to add simple `SKILL.md` files to claude code is to just include them in your system prompt and give the filepaths to the `SKILL.md` files: